Best Calisthenics Apps in 2026

 Exercise Library & Demonstrations

-We evaluated the breadth and depth of each app's exercise database, the quality of demonstrations (video, image, or 3D), and whether coaching cues are provided.
+The breadth and depth of each app's exercise database, the quality of demonstrations (video, image, or 3D), and whether coaching cues are provided.
 A great calisthenics app should cover fundamental patterns plus advanced skills.

 Progression System